Sch-Da/galaxy-hub/content/community/sig/digital-humanities/index.md

 ### **Text tools**
     - diff: Comparing two text documents
     - Editor: make small manual changes that will not be tracked.
-Find the editor on the left-hand side panel under *Visualisations*.
+Find the editor on the left-hand side panel under *Visualisations*.<!-- In fact, I even think that Editors are the better choice for dealing with huge text amounts.
+It works with the actual characters instead of interpreted stuff only accessible with clumsy software (aka M$ Word), and its output guarantees long term accessibility. -->
     - Regular Expressions: Various tools in Galaxy to help you select specific patterns from your text as explained [here](https://training.galaxyproject.org/training-material/faqs/galaxy/analysis_regular_expressions.html).
     - GPT: Large language model - this is only accessible with the OpenAI credentials.
 Find more information on how to set this up [here](https://galaxyproject.org/news/2024-09-02-chat-gpt/).